priyankarnd/MachineLearningProjects/README.md

 Links for some other projects:

-Tableau Project: Using the queries of views, a COVID global dashboard is created in Tableau with the link: https://public.tableau.com/app/profile/priyankar.roychowdhury/viz/CovidDashboard_16224990379010/Dashboard1
+Tableau Project: a COVID global dashboard is created in Tableau with the link: https://public.tableau.com/app/profile/priyankar.roychowdhury/viz/CovidDashboard_16224990379010/Dashboard1

-Some portfolio projects:
+Some other past projects:
 https://github.com/priyankarnd/PortfolioProjects